jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Both believed they had cracked the code of human advancement.
 Pre-screen boardmates to create a common identity.
 With conflict removed, reciprocation would increase, raising the carrying capacity for everyone.
 Both implemented their ideas, and the world would soon find out how they worked while evolution judged them using natural selection.

+## Story—Winter Is Coming

+I was on the phone and heard the answer to my question: "Yes, you must come into the office.
+It's a work day."
+I was chagrined and befuddled.
+Car crashes were sure to come.
+I knew that because I was standing in two feet of rising snow and ice.

+Nonetheless, I finished shoveling, got into my tiny sedan, and set off.

+I'd processed claims during winter storms before, but this was the first time I was pretty sure I'd be filing a claim of my own.

+I made it out of my local roadway onto a larger collector road.
+I drove on the wrong side of the unplowed street.
+I had no choice because that's where the tracks led in the high-snow.
+I kept thinking about what would happen if a plow came this way.

+It didn't.
+I reached the main arterial road, which was plowed relatively often.
+I trickled along and got to work.
+The claims bell was dinging all day.
+There wasn't much we could actually do.
+Tow truck services, rental companies, and repair shops were already overwhelmed.

+Most people understood there were delays from tow trucks to rental cars.
+Winter storms come every year, after all.

+The snow kept falling.
+We were sent home early to try to get back safely.
+I drove two co-workers home.
+I was proud of my winter driving.
+I never got stuck.

+I can't recall how many claims I handled that day.
+Hundreds of thousands of dollars in damage and several injuries at least.
+It made me think of something.

+I loved playing strategy games and city builders as a kid.
+There was something about managing resources and building an environment that fosters a happy life.
+It's why I enrolled in city planning at university.

+I also worked through school.
+One of those jobs was analyzing ads in business-to-business magazines.
+After a year there, I was allowed to work from home four days a week.
+I slept an extra hour each day, my grades improved, I saved much-needed cash, and I exercised more.
+The exact same work got done.

+I happily mentioned this to my transportation professor.
+After all, broadband internet was saturating the country.
+He dismissed it: "We tried this a decade ago and managers didn't like it."
+He went back to teaching traffic control management: timed lights, coordinated signals, variable message signs.

+What's better for traffic management than fewer vehicles on the road?
+Especially in snowstorms or energy shocks.
+But impossible, apparently, because remote doesn't work.
+A funny opinion because my job was soon outsourced to another continent and that raised no objections from anyone.

+Partly because of that class, I switched my specialty to history and political theory.
+One cannot kick cans down the road in simulation games.
+The player must make choices like figuring out what to do when snow blankets roads or energy costs spike.

+We either make those hard choices or let them overtake us.
+A person committed to a toolset sees fewer cars as a threat.
+A person committed to a toolset sees fewer cars as a threat.
+A player sees a solution that frees energy to spend elsewhere.

+Unlike chess, baseball, or school, you don't win in a city-builder just because the other side loses.
+In city-builders, as in evolution, players can only win if they manage resources in the changing field of play well enough to keep ahead of entropy.

+Who has an interest in that more than insurance?

+When I started my insurance job, I went back to my alma mater and found that in one of the biggest libraries in the world, insurance took up a single section of a single stack.
+But there was a gem: _Insuring the Industrial Revolution_ by Robin Pearson, on how insurance helped Britain industrialize as fast as it did.

+One example is how cities used to burn down.
+Chicago, Boston, Toronto, San Francisco.
+Insurers paid to rebuild them, and as the companies grew they institutionalized firefighters, fire escapes, extinguishers, and drills.
+They stopped paying for fires by preventing them.

+Surely the industry that paid for car crashes would want fewer car crashes.
+Yet the bell was still dinging.
+I kept wondering why.
+This is how modern people play the game, but not how any ecosystem or society wins it.

 ## Chapter 12—Extremes Are Not Natural

 Both the Soviet Union and Nazi Germany put their ideas into practice at full scale, on real populations, at the same time.
 Neither called it a test.
 Both were certain enough to build a state on the answers their belief systems gave them.